TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-09-21-eye-candy-written-to-consume.md

 "More than 95% of information on the web is in the form of written language" - Nick Babich

 This is important, because while we may not realize it, what we read is a big part of how we ingest and understand the information on the page in front of us.
 Likewise, you wouldn't write a job proposal in Comic Sans.
+You can deliver different feelings by deciding whether to bolden text or italicize it, using a larger font size or even a heading can differentiate from the main body of text and a title.
+These little hints of extra added effort show that you know your audience.

+In addition, if your brand, company, or client has requirements, make sure your choices meet those requirements.

-The font, the way the words come to life should be held as just important as the actual meaning of the words.
+The font, the way the words come to life, should be held as just as important as the actual meaning of the words while being a reflection of the author.

 **Aesthetic and Visual Appeal:**